Azerbaijan shares data on daily coronavirus cases | News.az

 Azerbaijan shares data on daily coronavirus cases

-As many as 7 patients have recovered in the country over the past day.
-Thus, the number of recoveries reached 782,890.
-No coronavirus-related death has been recorded in Azerbaijan in the last 24 hours.
-The COVID-19 death toll in the country stands at 9,709.
+As many as 9 patients have recovered in the country over the past day.
+Thus, the number of recoveries reached 782,987.
+No coronavirus-related death cases have been recorded.
+The COVID-19 death toll in the country stands at 9,712.